teemann/pyplanet-messages/README.md

 Here you can specify the preferred size of the image (in manialink units, so 320x180 equals the size of the screen).
 The option `Keep aspect ratio` can be disabled, so the image will be distorted if the wrong dimensions are used.

+### Periodic chat messages
+When there are multiple messages with the type `Chat`, these will be sent in the chat one after another.
+The waiting time between messages is always the same.
+Once the last message was sent, it starts over with the first one again.
+There is no way of specifying the order in which the chat messages will be sent.
+Theoretically, the order might even change between restarts of pyplanet.

+#### Configuring the interval
+To configure the interval in which the chat messages should be sent, change the setting `Messages interval`.
+This can be found in the normal pyplanet settings (`//settings`).
+This app will wait the configured time between sending the messages.

 [img1]: https://teemann.github.io/images/messages/msg1.png?